Veteran Astronaut Speaks to Campers

-After hearing from Harris, the campers participated in a “Space Suit Challenge” where they used a combination of transparency film, wax paper, foam, paper and aluminum foil to create a 14-layer prototype swatch of a space suit.
+After hearing from Harris, the campers participated in a “Space Suit Challenge” where they used a combination of transparency film, wax paper, foam, paper, and aluminum foil to create a 14-layer prototype swatch of a space suit.
 The nine groups’ swatches were then tested using an “impact tester” to see how many layers were penetrated.

-Aaron Burnan, 6th grader at Choctaw Middle School in Choctaw, Okla., found the Space Suit Challenge to be “really exciting and fun,” especially since his group ended up winning.
+Aaron Burnan, a 6th grader at Choctaw Middle School in Choctaw, Okla., found the Space Suit Challenge to be “really exciting and fun,” especially since his group ended up winning.

 Since her best subject in school is science, Baylee Tassey thought the camp sounded fun when her mom told her about it.
 The 8th grader at Choctaw Middle School in Choctaw, Okla., also enjoyed the opportunity to hear Harris speak.

-“I thought it was really cool because this is a once in a lifetime experience because I probably won’t ever see him again, and he seems like a really cool person.”
-Tassey said.
+“I thought it was really cool because this is a once in a lifetime experience because I probably won’t ever see him again, and he seems like a really cool person,” Tassey said.